lando/vitepress-theme-default-plus/docs/config.md

 * Details:

 Set `enable: true` to turn on the default search functionality.
 If you wish to leverage [Docsearch](https://docsearch.algolia.com/) then you also need to pass in an `apiKey` and `indexName`.

+Note that if you want to search across many sites that operate under a single domain then you will also need to set the `baseUrl`.

 ## Social